konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 </tbody>
 </table>

 As mentioned in the table, familiar information tends to become the topic.
-Consider the following examples.
+Consider examples (11) and (12).

 >11\. <u>俺は</u>中卒さ。<br>*I'm a middle-school graduate, you see.*